Locating cable faults

 Visible fault location

 This technique was pioneered by the use of Helium-neon lasers producing red light at 628 nm.
 This worked well, however the lasers used often had a short life and were very bulky.
-These were gradually replaced by much more convenient solid state lasers, first at 670 nm, then 650 nm, and now commonly at 635 nm.
+Kingfisher International developed & sold the first commercial semiconductor VFL in 1992.
+These 670 nm devices were gradually replaced by brighter units at 650 nm, and 635 nm.

-The gradually evolving wavelength of the solid state lasers is important, because of the nature of the human eye, which responds much better to 635 nm light than 670 nm light.
-The actual power level is limited by safety considerations to below +7 dBm, so the lack of response at 670 nm can not be compensated by boosting the power available.
-At the same power level 635 nm devices appear 8 times (9dB) brighter than the older 670 nm types.
+The evolving laser wavelength is important because of the human eye (photopic) response, which is much better at 635 nm than at 670 nm.
+Maximum power level is limited by eye laser safety considerations to below +10 dBm (Laser Class 2M), so the lack of response at 670 nm can not be compensated by boosting the power available.
+At the same power level 635 nm devices appear 8 times (9dB) brighter than the old 670 nm types.

 Companies trying to sell the older 670 and 650 nm lasers emphasize that they are visible further along the link than the newer types, since they are attenuated less rapidly.
-However they are rarely, if ever, used in this manner, so the argument is spurious.
+However for most users the argument is usually spurious, since performance becomes increasingly erratic at these longer distances, making some other method more reliable in practice.

-At Kingfisher we have tried experimenting with green lasers, but these didn't prove very useful for various reasons to do with the fiber and cable.
+At Kingfisher we have experimented with green lasers, but these were found to be not very useful for various reasons to do with the fiber and cable.

 It seems that 650 / 635 nm will remain the optimal wavelengths for this application, regardless if future advances in lasers.